 “What camera do you use?”
 This is one of the most frequently asked questions that I get so I thought now would be a good time to take what’s inside of my backpack and show you my travel photography kit.
 Before we begin, I just would like to say that I am not a photographer, I am just a blogger that has always loved to take photographs and buy cameras and random equipment!
+I have to say, this photo studio equipment list did help me a lot though.
 I am self-taught and have learned (still learning too) along the way how to capture the images that I love and people appreciate.

 So what’s in my travel photography kit?
 Let’s take a look!

 Most people think that you need the most expensive and fanciest camera to capture images, but I will be the first person to tell you that you do not.
 When I first started to travel, I was using a heavy Canon camera and wanted to cry every time I travelled.
 I was torn between capturing everything on my DSLR and having shoulder pains or using my iPhone.
 One trip I decided to travel armed only with my Apple iPhone and was stunned at the quality of my images and videos.
 Who would have known my phone would turn into my go-to for capturing my travels.
 My iPhone 7 Plus has transformed my life and my travel photography kit!
 It takes stunning images, the bokeh/depth effect option is amazing and let’s not forget this phone shoots video in 4k.

 CAMERAS & LENSES